Sue Tilley

 Sue Tilley (born 1957), also known as Big Sue, is a British artist's model and writer.
-She modelled for painter Lucian Freud.
+She modelled on several occasions for painter Lucian Freud.

 Biography

 Born in south London, Tilley worked for performance artist and club promoter Leigh Bowery as a cashier at his "Taboo" night club.
-Bowery introduced her to Lucian Freud in 1990 and she began posing for him the following year.
+Bowery introduced her to Lucian Freud in 1990 and she began posing for him the following year, as a model paid a small fee.
 During this time, she was also a full-time benefits supervisor at the Charing Cross jobcentre, a state-operated employment agency, and she eventually became manager there.

 Freud painted several large nude portraits of Tilley, the first being Evening in the Studio (1993).
-Benefits Supervisor Sleeping, painted in 1995, was sold at auction in 2008 for £17 million ($33.6 million US) in New York City.
-In 2015, the 1994 painting Benefits Supervisor Resting sold for £35 million ($56 million US).
-A fourth painting Sleeping by the Lion Carpet was painted in 1996.
-Freud also produced a number of etchings featuring Tilley, including Woman with an Arm Tattoo which Tilley sold in 2005.
+Benefits Supervisor Sleeping, painted in 1995, was sold at auction in 2008 for £17 million (US$33.6 million) in New York City.
+In 2015, the 1994 painting Benefits Supervisor Resting sold for £35 million ($56 million).
+A fourth painting, Sleeping by the Lion Carpet, was painted in 1996.
+Freud also produced a number of etchings depicting Tilley, some of which he gave to her, including Woman with an Arm Tattoo, which Tilley sold in 2005.
+Tilley never receive any payment other than her modelling fee.
+Tilley was friendly with Freud until he took offence at a remark she made and dropped her as a friend.

 In 1997, she published Leigh Bowery: The life and times of an Icon, a biography.

-From September 2000 to March 2001, Chief Curator Rolf Lauter at Museum für Moderne Kunst Frankfurt realised the only overview exhibition of Freud's works in a German museum in close cooperation with the artist.
-Both the catalog and the invitation as well as the poster included Freud's painting Sleeping by the Lion Carpet from 1995/96 with Sue Tilley.
+From September 2000 to March 2001, Chief Curator Rolf Lauter at Museum für Moderne Kunst, in Frankfurt, organized the only overview exhibition of Freud's works in a German museum, in close cooperation with the artist.
+The catalog, the invitation, and the poster included Freud's painting Sleeping by the Lion Carpet from 1995/96 with Sue Tilley.

-In 2015, she had a solo show of paintings and drawings in a London gallery.
-She did a collaboration with Fendi to decorate luxury clothes and bags with her pictures of desk lamps, bottle openers, banana skins, and cups of coffee.
+In 2015, she had a solo show of her own paintings and drawings in a London gallery.
+She collaborated with Fendi to decorate luxury clothes and bags with her pictures of desk lamps, bottle openers, banana skins, and cups of coffee.

-In September 2021, Tilley was a guest on the BBC Radio 4 show Saturday Live.